luandrea/esl-automcomplete-customfield/README.md

 * v1.0 - this version include only a simple text custom field
 * v1.1 - this version include the custom Jquery autocomplete library with JQuery v1.12.4, but currently does not work
+* v1.2 - this version has a working autocomplete functionality, but other pages doesn't work like search issues